opencog/atomspace/opencog/opencl/README.md

 match what the `clinfo` command lists.
 If it doesn't, something is wrong with the code here.

-Make sure that there is a copy of `hello.cl` in whatever directory you are running `scaffolding` from.
+Make sure you can talk to the hardware, by running the `opencog/opencl/scaffolding/run-hello-world` executable from the `build` directory.
+It should print `>>This is only a test<<` if the code ran on the GPUs.
+It will work only if there is a copy of `hello.cl` in whatever directory that you are running `run-hello-world` from.

 General reading